How to paint a landscape for complete beginners

 Whereas abstract art uses concepts like shapes, forms, colours and other ideas to represent aspects of reality but not portray them realistically.

-For representational painting, drawing practice prior to painting is essential.
+For representational painting, drawing practice prior to painting is helpful!

-Sketch the scene five, ten or twenty times with 5 minute drawings.
+Sketch the scene five so times with 5 minute drawings.
 This will help you with:

 - Composition of the overall painting